MonoGame/MonoGame/README.md

 Money goes towards hosting, new hardware and if enough people subscribe a dedicated developer.

-There are several options on our [Donation Page](http://www.monogame.net/donate/).
+There are several options on our [Patreon Page](https://www.patreon.com/MonoGame/).

 ## Source Code